natgo/wt-wiki-scraper/wikitext-transpiled/ground/ASRAD-R.md

 '''Cons:'''

-* Limited anti-ground capabilities due to poor gun depression of -5° and low penetration of 200 mm
+* Limited anti-ground capabilities due to low penetration of 200 mm
 * Subpar mobility and armour protection as a result of using the M113 chassis
 * High profile and thus easy to spot, especially when the radar is active
-* Limited elevation (+35°) causes trouble when fighting
 * Relies on thermal sight to find the hostile aircraft because the opto-electronic tracker can't detect the target in the third-person view

 == History ==